rubensworks/PhD-Thesis/content/storing/evaluation.md

 #### Discussion

 In this section, we interpret and discuss the results from previous section.
-We discuss the ingestion, compressbility, query evaluation, offset efficiency and test our hypotheses.
+We discuss the ingestion, compressibility, query evaluation, offset efficiency and test our hypotheses.

 ##### Ingestion